Integrity and

 these thoughts to the happiness of each one of my dear family and all of my

-friends who shared our best understanding of the values described in this text.
+friends who shared our best understanding of the ideas described in this text.

 I thank everyone who showed me the vision that some of these ideas describe.
 I